 This is helping me understand "magic."
 Through friendly exploration of other levels of consciousness, we gain power-with.
 But there are also entities that seek power-over.
 They don't want us to meditate, or to lie in a field of grass and listen to the birds -- they want us to stay narrow-focused, typically on money and prestige and shallow pleasures, and give our subconscious power over to them.
 On the one hand, it helps them if we disbelieve that we are subconsciously creating reality, if we don't know we are powerful.
 But it also helps them if we adopt dumbed-down "you create your own reality" thinking, where they teach us shortcuts to use our power without understanding.

 So I'm going to go out on a limb and say the stock market will never crash.
 More precisely, the Dow Jones number will never be seen to take a big fall.
-They won't let it!
-Because "they" understand the propaganda value of the Dow, they will find a way to keep it rising forever, or until no one cares.
-One way they'll do it is by companies buying back their stocks, which the oil companies are already doing, thus raising the price by reducing supply.
-Another way is through inflation, which the Federal Reserve has been working on for years by printing mountains of new money.
+Because of the propaganda value of the Dow, they will find a way to keep it rising forever, or until no one cares.

 Actually, they've already done it!
 This article, The Real Economy, shows that if you measure the stock market not in dollars but in real stuff, it has fallen an average of 50% since 2000.

-So in five or ten more years, when a gallon of milk costs $400, and we're squatting in abandoned suburbs and eating dogs, Fox News and NPR will still recite the hourly magic spell: "Today the Dow Jones hit an all time high of 156,000..."
-And those who are caught in the spell will think, "The economy is doing better than ever -- if I work even harder I can get a piece of it."
+So when a gallon of milk costs $400, and we're squatting in abandoned suburbs and eating dogs, Fox News and NPR will still recite the magic spell: "Today the Dow Jones hit an all time high..."/p>

 I have already done much of what you talk about in your Drop Out essay.
 Even though I have a masters degree, I take clerical jobs that pay relatively low and work part time so that I can have a life.
 I am converting most of my yard space into food gardens... in fact I am just finishing up the teaching of a six week gardening class in which the students came to my house and helped me design and create the food garden in the front yard.
 I put it out there where passersby could see it and be inspired to grow some of their own food.
 My mission is to teach as many people as I can how to grow their own food and also to encourage a more local and secure food system for our county.